How do you spend your lunch hour?

 Twice a week, Crystal Ruiz spends hers helping America’s most vulnerable boys and girls.

 She does it as a volunteer at Court Appointed Special Advocate/Prince George’s County, assisting the non-profit with clerical chores as it recruits, trains and supervises CASA volunteers for foster children.

 “I want to help foster children, and this allows me to help a couple of hours a week,” says Crystal, who first learned about the hard times of foster children from her grandfather who grew up as one.

 “My grandfather was in a number of foster homes,” she said.
 “Foster children need someone to represent them, to speak for them, and that’s what CASA volunteers do.”

-Crystal can identify with foster children.
+Crystal can identify with foster children for another and even more personal reason.
 She, like them, was not raised by her biological parents.
 Like them, her mom and dad, for a variety of reasons, were unable to do it.
 So, she was raised instead by her grandparents who eventually adopted her and her brother.